chenyukang/obweb/README.md

 2. Initialize Obsidian repo

 Obweb assume you have your Obsidian repo cloned on the server, and you have permission to push to Git repo.
-When you are posting things from API, Obweb will push things to remote.
+When you are posting things from API, Obweb will push changes to remote.

 ```bash
 git clone http://your-ob-repo ob